Sumit-me/Discuss/README.md

  - Java
  - Django

-Now I will be sure to let you know about features of the website that you can use at the website.
+Now I will make sure to let you know about the features of the website that you can use at the website.